codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics365businesscentral-setup.md

 We recommend you [test your integration](/test-your-dynamics-365-business-central-integration) using a trial Business Central account before production use.

-:::Caution The Dynamics 365 Business Central extension must be installed
+:::caution The Dynamics 365 Business Central extension must be installed

 During the SMB linking process, the Dynamics 365 Business Central extension package _must_ be successfully installed to the user's account in order for the integration to function.
 The extension is published by Codat.